tosdr/tosback-versions/Clockify/Privacy Policy.md

 10\.
 YOUR RIGHTS
 ----------------

 Given that transparency is one of our cornerstone principles, we grant Data Subjects certain rights in relation to their personal data.
 These rights may be exercised by Data Subject when COING operates as a Data Controller.

-If your inquiry or exercise of any of the Data Subject's rights relates to the data on a Workspace, please contact the owner of the relevant Workspace via which your personal data has been processed.
+If your inquiry or exercise of any of the Data Subject's rights relates to the data on a Workspace processed as explained in Section 4.2 of the Privacy Policy, please contact the owner of the relevant Workspace via which your personal data has been processed.

+In the event COING receives a request for exercising any of these rights directly from a Data

+Subject, we are obliged to notify the owner of the relevant Workspace before responding to such a request.

 ### Right of Access